jjvanzon/JJs-Reference-Architecture/code-style.md

     ProductValidatorBase

 It might be quite important to see in code, whether something is a base class.
-Exceptions to the `Base` suffix might be made, if it would make the code more readable.
-For instance, base classes in entity models might look better without the `Base` suffix.
+Exceptions to the `Base` suffix might be made for readability's sake.
+For instance, entity classes might not use the `Base` suffix.

 *Variables* might be kept similar to the *class* names and include the prefixes and suffixes, so it stays clear what they are.